Glossary

 Double submission control

-A double submission check protects home banking with a chip card in the FinTS-standard against replay attacks, i.e. eavesdropping and multiple importing of the same transfer.
+A double submission control protects home banking with chip cards in the FinTS standard against replay attacks, i.e. interception and multiple submission of the same transfer.
 The double submission control consists of a combination of sequence counter and a list of sequences already submitted.

 EAL 4